effectivecore/core/readme.md

 To decorate the site/portal in the system exists the section "View".
 In this section, the administrator can change the color scheme of the page elements.
-The number of colors is limited by the full set of named CSS colors (for example, "black", "white" and so on).
+The number of colors is limited by the built-in palette.
+Additional colors can be added by creating a new profile.
 Also in this section there are a color presets and "in one click" the administrator can change the design of all available elements (for example, activate the light design theme).
 There is also a list of the layouts which available in the system.